 The subject of school anxiety is often a source of frustration and conflict between schools and parents.
 This is unnecessary and unhelpful and does nothing to provide support to the child.
 Children are often labelled as being school refusers.
-Pressure from local authorities may be put onto parents to force attendance.
-The result of this is increasing stress all round.
+Pressure from local authorities may be put on parents to force attendance.
+The result of this is increasing stress all around.
 Looking at anxiety at school in isolation can be misleading, the question should be, what can make a child anxious?
 This should lead us to consider historic trauma, situational conflicts, pressures and stress at home, conflict within the school environment, low self esteem, bullying etc.

 What are the signs of school anxiety in children?

 Anxiety around attending school can show as a range of different behaviours including a child internalising and becoming withdrawn.
 The first sign of anxiety may not be visible but is when their parents/carers approach you to tell you of anxiety you can’t yet see.
 Visible high-impact behaviours often gain our attention but with anxiety we have to be mindful of the quiet internalisation of these anxieties.
 There is the risk these will manifest as self harm, overeating, skin picking etc.

 - Meltdowns at home